1platform/onebe/docs/classes/Scheduler.Scheduler.md

 ▸ **register**(`executionExpression`, `runner`): `void`

-Method used to register new jobs in the tasks scheduler.
+Method used to register new jobs in the task scheduler.

 #### Parameters